 The Board has overall responsibility for the business.
-It sets the strategic aims for the Company, in line with delegated authority from the shareholder and in some circumstances subject to shareholder approval, within a control framework, which is designed to enable risk to be assessed and managed.
-The Board satisfies itself that financial controls and systems of risk management are robust.
+It sets strategic aims for the Company, in line with delegated authority from the shareholder and in some circumstances subject to shareholder approval, within a control framework, which is designed to enable risk to be assessed and managed.
+The Board satisfies itself that financial controls and risk management systems are robust.